islandjoe/portfolio/README.md

 A mid-fidelity prototype project for a "[Prototyping of Digital Services](http://www.haaga-helia.fi/en/opinto-opas/opintojaksokuvaukset/DIG4TF003)" course I took in HAAGA-HELIA University of Applied Sciences.
 'AR Luonto' is meant to be an iOS-based augmented reality (AR) educational app for children where they learn about the kinds of animals that live in Finland's forests or nature.

+KEYWORDS: Balsamiq Mockups 3, Hype 3, Javascript

 ## [React Movies](https://compendium.xyz/portfolio/movies/)

 A single-page React application (SPA) that uses __themoviedb.org__'s API to fetch the latest movies and their infos.
 This app features Local Storage for caching (in the event that the user is offline).

 ## [7-Minute Workout](https://compendium.xyz/portfolio/7-minute-workout/)

 This 7-minute workout web app does not need speakers in order to follow.
 One only needs to be able to read the instructions on the screen.

-Done in Affinity Designer, Hype 3, and Javascript.
+KEYWORDS: Affinity Designer, Hype 3, Javascript